shannonehmsen/mpnst_surveyor/README.md

  - docker build -t mpnst_app .

- #after container 'mpnst_app' is built, add in the necessary data files as volumes
+ #after container 'mpnst_app' is built, add in the necessary data files as volumes.
+ Because of the size of these directo

  Data volumes to have on instance (available on EBI Cluster)